Meet Kolbe

 My Journey

-Because I know firsthand how trauma can cause disconnection within ourself, with God, and with our closest relationships.
+Because I know how trauma can sever connection—within ourselves, with God, and with the people we love most.

 How I Show Up in My Work

-their nervous system, head, heart, spirit, relationships, and way of life.
+nervous system, mind, heart, spirit, relationships, and way of life.

 Values that inform my work